honkit/honkit/docs/plugins/create.md

 # Create and publish a plugin

-A GitBook plugin is a node package published on NPM that follow a defined convention.
+A GitHon plugin is a node package published on NPM that follow a defined convention.

 ## Structure

 #### package.json

 The `package.json` is a manifest format for describing **Node.js modules**.
-GitBook plugins are built on top of Node modules.
-It declares dependencies, version, ownership, and other information required to run a plugin in GitBook.
+GitHon plugins are built on top of Node modules.
+It declares dependencies, version, ownership, and other information required to run a plugin in GitHon.
 This document describes the schema in detail.

 A plugin manifest `package.json` can also contain details about the required configuration.
 The configuration schema is defined in the `githon` field of the `package.json` (This field follow the [JSON-Schema](http://json-schema.org) guidelines):